Install from GitHub

 Skip to contents

 deputy is an agentic AI framework for R that builds on ellmer.
-It enables you to create AI agents that can use tools to accomplish multi-step tasks, with built-in support for permissions, hooks, and streaming output.
+It enables you to create AI agents that use tools to accomplish multi-step tasks, with built-in support for permissions, hooks, and streaming output.

 Installation